Executive Coaching

 How Engagements Typically Begin

-Most people don’t come in with a clear explanation of what’s going on.
+Most people don't come in with a clear explanation of what's going on.
+They just know something isn't resolving.

 Just a focused conversation about what you're navigating.

-You just need to be at the point where pushing harder isn’t changing anything.
+You don't need to have it figured out before you come in.
+You just need to be at the point where pushing harder isn't changing anything.

 Copyright 2026.
 All rights reserved.